jacmendo12/JC_nft_marketplace/README.md

 	1. For save the addres information you must use this estructure [{"addres":"","privateKey":""},{}...{}]
 3. npm run start

 ## Notes

 - The api will run on the port 3000
+- We utilize the Sepolia service provided by Infura to interact with the Ethereum blockchain via the Web3 library.
 - In the section endpoint you could find the link to [Postman](https://www.postman.com/solar-water-714478/workspace/jc-marketplace-nft/overview) .
-- I also added some testings to check the flow
+- I've also integrated testing procedures to verify the workflow.